Immigration Rights

 Merits Review (Administrative Review Tribunal)

-If the Department of Home Affairs refuses your visa application or cancels your visa, you generally have the right to seek merits review at the Administrative Review Tribunal (ART).
-The ART replaced t...
+When the Department of Home Affairs refuses or cancels a visa, you generally have the right to merits review at the Administrative Review Tribunal (ART).
+The ART replaced the AAT and the Migration Rev...

 Read more